Procedures & Protocols

-Cascade is the process by which leadership or responsibility passes to the next available member of the guild or a house according to the absolute guild rankings
+Cascade is the process by which leadership or responsibility passes to the next available member of the guild or a House according to the absolute guild rankings

 A member of the Landsraad can bring a motion of Censure against the Keeper if he feels that he has acted improperly, unfairly or against the interests of the guild.
 If the disagreement cannot be resolved amicably, the member can start the motion by posting in the Landsraad forum with the subject 'Motion of Censure' and his greivance in the body.
-The prelate of the ruling house must then oversee a Lansraad Vote
+The prelate of the ruling house must then oversee a Landsraad Vote

 lasting two days.
 If the motion is successful, the Keeper must immediately rescind his actions if possible, and otherwise ensure that the occurence is not repeated without the express approval of the Landsraad.
 If the motion is defeated (which includes a tied vote), no further motion of Censure can be brought on the matter.

 A member of the Landsraad can bring a motion of Disinvestiture against the Keeper if he feels he is acting persistently improperly, unfairly or against the interests of the guild, or is otherwise unfit for duty.
 The member can start the motion by posting in the Landsraad forum with the subject 'Motion of Disinvestiture' and his greivance in the body.
-The prelate of the ruling house must then oversee a Lansraad Vote lasting two days.
+The prelate of the Ruling House must then oversee a Lansraad Vote lasting two days.
 If the motion is successful, the Keeper must immediately step down from his post and assume the temporary rank of postulant.
-The prelate of the ruling house takes temporary command and must begin a Vote of Investiture
+The prelate of the Ruling House takes temporary command and must begin a Vote of Investiture

 straight away.
 If the motion is defeated (which includes a tied vote), no further motion of Disinvestiture can be brought that calendar month.

-If the membership of a house ever falls to fewer than three players or a new prelate cannot be found, the Keeper may serve a notice of Dissolution.
-Allowances may be made in certain circumstances, for instance when a house has many characters owned by a single player or when certain members are absent from the game for a known period of time.
-The notice is posted on the house forum and requires that all members find service in another house within a week.
-Anyone who has not found a new house will be downgraded to postulant status and is subject to removal from the guild if they do not join a house within a further thirty days.
+If the membership of a House ever falls to fewer than three players or a new prelate cannot be found, the Keeper may serve a notice of Dissolution.
+Allowances may be made in certain circumstances, for instance when a House has many characters owned by a single player or when certain members are absent from the game for a known period of time.
+The notice is posted on the House forum and requires that all members find service in another House within a week.
+Anyone who has not found a new House will be downgraded to postulant status and is subject to removal from the guild if they do not join a House within a further thirty days.

 Any Gilfane member can be summarily dismissed from the guild by the Keeper if they are in serious breech of the Gilfane rules, are otherwise bringing the guild into disrepute, or they have ignored previous warnings about behaviour.
 For a prelate to be dismissed, the Keeper has to bring the proposal before the Landsraad who must vote in favour of the action.

-A guild member is eligible to form his own house provided that he has been a full member of the guild for thirty days and has not been head of any other house in the previous thirty days.
-To form the house, the member must have the backing of two other houseman (players, not characters) who would join with him.
+A guild member is eligible to form his own House provided that he has been a full member of the guild for thirty days and has not been head of any other House in the previous thirty days.
+To form the House, the member must have the backing of two other houseman (players, not characters) who would join with him.
 He must then present his ideas to the Keeper, who may reject the proposal, defer any decision or give provisional approval to the plan.
 For the proposal to be fully accepted, the guildhouse must be ready and the Keeper must have confirmation from the additional two members.
-The final step is for the prelate-designate to brings the house seals to the Great Hall.
-Once they have been put in place on a pedestal, the house becomes active.
+The final step is for the prelate-designate to brings the House seals to the Great Hall.
+Once they have been put in place on a pedestal, the House becomes active.

 A Guild Vote is conducted by the Keeper on the private forum.
 All members are eligible to vote except postulants and the Keeper himself.
 The standard duration of the vote is three days, but this may be shortened or lengthened as desired.
 In the event of a tied outcome, the Keeper shall have the casting vote.

-A House Vote is held for the members of an individual house and is conducted by the prelate on his house forum.
-All members of the house, including the prelate, are eligible to vote.
+A House Vote is held for the members of an individual House and is conducted by the prelate on his House forum.
+All members of the House, including the prelate, are eligible to vote.
 The duration of the vote is entirely up to the prelate.
 In the event of a tied outcome, the prelate holds the casting vote.

-Transition is the process by which a houseman moves from one house to another.
-If a houseman wishes to make such a move voluntarily, courtesy dictates that he should either post his intentions and reasons on his current house forum or contact the prelate directly and give 48 hours notice of any move.
-The prelate of the house he wishes to move to should also contact the other prelate to seek permission for the transfer.
+Transition is the process by which a houseman moves from one House to another.
+If a houseman wishes to make such a move voluntarily, courtesy dictates that he should either post his intentions and reasons on his current House forum or contact the prelate directly and give 48 hours notice of any move.
+The prelate of the House he wishes to move to should also contact the other prelate to seek permission for the transfer.
 Once the permissions are given, the move is finalized.
-However, the action is completely under the control of the houseman and the receiving prelate so no notice or permission is actually needed, for instance if the prelate of the original house is absent or if relations between him and the houseman have soured.
+However, the action is completely under the control of the houseman and the receiving prelate so no notice or permission is actually needed, for instance if the prelate of the original House is absent or if relations between him and the houseman have soured.

 Rather than summarily expel

-a member from his house, a prelate can instead ask him to leave by serving a Notice of Transition.
-This gives the houseman warning that he is required to leave the house but allows him a period of time (as determined by the prelate) to find an alternative.
+a member from his House, a prelate can instead ask him to leave by serving a Notice of Transition.
+This gives the houseman warning that he is required to leave the House but allows him a period of time (as determined by the prelate) to find an alternative.

 Vote of Investiture